makersquare/ruby-course/README.md

 After entering only a few products into inventory we discovered that we had many products with very similar descriptions.
 For instance two different pairs of brown gloves simply have descriptions from the manufacturer as "BROWN GLOVES" even though one is leather and one is wool.
 The warehouse team has come up with a product numbering system.
 You now need to add this new attribute to the products table.

+Note: this new attribute is a unique identifier that we can search by.
+We would like this attribute to be an index to speed up the search process.

-# Exercise 2
+# Exercise 3

-You are creating a simple blogging platform so users can create simple posts and view other posts by other users.
-There are some rules on this service and so an administrator
+You are rebuilding the Blogtastic platform so users can create simple posts and view other posts by other users.
+Use the following user stories to design a database schema and then write your migrations.

 ## User Stories